Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Designing an enzymatic cycle-based receiver

 After substituting \eqref{eqn:Js:approx} into \eqref{eqn:ode:L}, we have:

 The above ODE is still difficult to realise by chemical reactions.
 In particular, the existing methods to implement derivatives \cite{Alexis:iScience:2021} and subtraction \cite{Oishi:2011ig} (or specifically the subtraction in $(X_T - X_*(t))$) require additional chemical species and reactions to be introduced.
-In Appendix \ref{app:Lhat}, we show that, if the receiver front-end has high input impedance, then we can approximately compute $L(t)$ in \eqref{eqn:ode:L:kappa} by using:
+In \ifarxiv Appendix \ref{app:Lhat} \else \cite[Appendix D]{Chou:arxiv_pdp} \fi , we show that, if the receiver front-end has high Michaelis-Menten constant $H_{M0}$, then we can approximately compute $L(t)$ in \eqref{eqn:ode:L:kappa} by using:

 which is free of the derivative and the subtraction $(X_T - X_*(t))$.